AntonVanAssche/Dotfiles/.github/README.md

 ## TODO

--  [ ] Let the installer install/configure bspwm, picom, rofi, ...
+-  [ ] Automatically install all Gnome-Shell extensions
 -  [ ] To be continued...